pandas-dev/pandas/doc/source/computation.rst

    # Pairwise correlation of DataFrame columns
    frame.corr()

+Note that non-numeric columns will be automatically excluded from the correlation calculation.

 A related method ``corrwith`` is implemented on DataFrame to compute the correlation between like-labeled Series contained in different DataFrame objects.